 Every report includes AI-generated commentary that translates the raw CIS data into the analytical frame of your role.
 The underlying score and data are identical — what changes is interpretive emphasis.
 Securities counsel receive disclosure risk and liability framing (material non-disclosure flags, QP independence signals, concession status accuracy).
 Underwriters receive deal structuring and risk-return analysis.
 Institutional investors receive portfolio-level compliance posture and ESG-relevant flags.
 Royalty companies receive asset-level cash flow and concession longevity analysis.
 Select the role that matches your primary use case; the score itself is the same regardless.

 Yes.
 CatastroIntel covers all 14,500+ Peruvian mining titleholders in the INGEMMET cadastre — listed and unlisted.
 For companies without international exchange filings, the L2 (technical report compliance) score will be lower by design, reflecting the absence of filed disclosures.
 This is disclosed in every report.
 For BVL-only filers, a structural 60-point ceiling applies to L2 to reflect the exchange's less standardized disclosure requirements.
-L1 (cadastral and environmental data) is available for all companies regardless of listing status.
+L1 (cadastral and environmental data) and catastrophe theory analysis are available for all companies regardless of listing status.